BassantAbdElraouf/HMS_Pharmacy/README.md

-# 💊 Pharmacy Management Module – Odoo 18
+# 💊 Pharmacy Management Module

 A complete solution for managing patient prescriptions 📋 and medicine stock 💼 inside your Odoo medical system.